-NOTE 3 - ENDOWMENT INVESTMENTS
+NOTE 4 - ENDOWMENT INVESTMENTS

 Investments of the Foundation's endowment funds are pooled, unless required to be separately invested by the donor.
 If a donor has not provided specific instructions, state law permits the Board of Directors to authorize for expenditure the net appreciation, realized and unrealized, of the investments of the endowment funds.
 Under the "Uniform Prudent Management of Institutional Funds Act" (UPMIFA), authorized by the North Carolina General Assembly on March 19, 2009, the Board may also appropriate expenditures from eligible nonexpendable balances if deemed prudent and necessary to meet program outcomes and for which such spending is not specifically prohibited by the donor agreements.
 However, a majority of the Foundation's endowment donor agreements prohibit spending of nonexpendable balances and therefore the related nonexpendable balances are not eligible for expenditure.
 During the year, the Board did not appropriate expenditures from eligible nonexpendable endowment funds.
-Annual payouts from the Foundation's endowment funds are limited to the income earned on the investments.